CodeYourFuture/Full-Stack-Project-Assessment/guides/code-quality/readme.md

 ## 2) Prettying and linting

-It is also usually a good idea to make sure that your code is formatted based on a single standard throughout, and also passes basic sanity checks.
+It is also usually a good idea to make sure that your code is formatted based on a single standard throughout, and also passes basic checks.
 There are two projects that can usually help you with that:

 - `prettier` is a formatter that makes sure that your code is formatted the same way throughout.
 For example all files use `tab` characters for indenting.
 - `eslint` is a linter that checks the code for common coding mistakes and warns you if it encounters any of them.
 It can also automatically fix some mistakes.